 Staying fit is on the top of more and more people’s lists these days and rightly so.
 With obesity assuming an ominous place as the number one health problem for children in America, the time has come for us to start treating our bodies better.
-Despite the startling statistics, there is something misleading about getting serious about fitness: fitness doesn’t have to be serious.
+Despite the startling statistics, something is misleading about getting serious about fitness: fitness doesn’t have to be serious.

 Play for 30 Minutes Every day

-Changing your diet can help you lose weight, but dieting alone can cause the body to feed on its own stores of energy; not just fatty tissue, but muscle tissue as well, leaving the body weak and vulnerable.
+Changing your diet can help you lose weight, but dieting alone can cause the body to feed on its stores of energy; not just fatty tissue, but muscle tissue as well, leaving the body weak and vulnerable.

 Proper Way of Exercise with Playing Ping Pong

 Start at a comfortable pace.
 Your legs, buttocks, and abdominals will take most of the strain as you play table tennis, so be aware of these areas.
 If you feel discomfort, take a break.
 There’s no need to suffer.
 Not only will ping pong give your muscles an anaerobic workout which will strengthen and tone them but moving back and forth across the ping pong table is an aerobic workout that will strengthen your heart and lungs.

 As with any physical activity, be sure to stretch afterwards.
 Good flexibility is essential for avoiding injuries.
 It will also improve your footwork as you move around the ping pong table, which will lead to a heightening of your game and a greater sense of satisfaction.

 Warm-up and cool down correctly.
 Before you start the actual ping pong gameplay, bat the ball back and forth across the ping pong table to get your blood flowing and your muscles loose.
 Stretching afterwards will increase your flexibility and help your body cool down at a healthy rate, thus reducing soreness.